nechayut/Queue-management-system/README.md

 # Queue-management-system
-Queue management system wit google sheet by using AppScript
+Queue management system with google sheet by using AppScript